deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-14/aa-working-w-vc-mvc-projects.md

 ...
 ```

-Notice that I do not include the file name extension or the path to the view.
-When looking for a view, the MVC Framework looks in the folder named after the controller and then in the /Views/Shared folder.
-This means that I can put views that will be used by more than one controller in the /Views/Shared folder and the framework will find them.
+Note that extension name or path to the view is not included.
+When looking for a view, the MVC Framework looks in the folder named after the controller and then in the */Views/Shared* folder.
+This means that views can be shared by more than one *controller* in the /Views/Shared folder.

 <!--
 Chapter 14: Overview of MVC Projects